 - Potential for contamination

-What does a geotechnical survey include?
+What does a ground investigation include?

 Whatever methods prove to be most relevant to your project, and subject to your needs, we will use the services to provide:

 - Contamination assessment reports

 - Recommendations and designs for aspects such as; foundations, highways/pavements, slopes, underground structures, ground movement, retaining systems, earthworks, contamination remediation.

 Why use Technics for your ground investigation?

 Technics Group has more than 30 years’ experience providing high quality consulting and surveying services with top of the range technology.

 With Technics, you won’t just receive a report.
 Our expert engineers are on hand to interpret and translate the report and offer you the advice you need.
 When you choose Technics we can confidently say you are talking to real experts.